DeWanna Bonner: Professional career

-WNBA career
+WNBA

+Phoenix Mercury (2009–2019)

-Bonner was selected 5th overall in the 2009 WNBA Draft by the Phoenix Mercury.
+Bonner was selected fifth overall in the 2009 WNBA draft by the Phoenix Mercury.
 In her first regular season game with the Mercury, Bonner played 26 minutes and scored 16 points.
-October 9, 2009, as a rookie, Bonner scored 13 points to contribute toward the 2009 championship.
+She won a championship with the Mercury during her rookie season.

-On September 12, 2014, Bonner won her second WNBA Championship, with 12 points, 9 rebounds and 3 assists.
+On September 12, 2014, Bonner won her second WNBA Championship with the Mercury, scoring 12 points, 9 rebounds and 3 assists in the clinching game.

-In 2017 Bonner sat out the whole season due to pregnancy.
-She would return to the team in 2018 and be voted into the 2018 WNBA All-Star Game.
-Later on in the season, the Mercury made the playoffs as the fifth seed and were one game away from reaching the finals as they lost in five games to the Seattle Storm in the semi-finals.
+In 2017 Bonner sat out the season due to pregnancy.
+She returned to the team in 2018 and was voted into the 2018 WNBA All-Star Game.
+The Mercury made the 2018 playoffs as the fifth seed and were one game away from reaching the finals as they lost in five games to the Seattle Storm in the semi-finals.

+Connecticut Sun (2020–2024)

-On February 11, 2020, Bonner was traded to the Connecticut Sun for three first round draft picks.
+On February 11, 2020, Bonner was traded to the Connecticut Sun in exchange for three first-round draft picks.

+Indiana Fever (2025)

+On February 2, 2025, Bonner signed a one-year contract with the Indiana Fever.
+On May 17, in her regular season debut for the Fever, Bonner became the number three all-time leading scorer in the WNBA, passing Tina Thompson.
+Bonner began the season, starting the first three games; however, she came off the bench for the following six games (with Lexie Hull getting the starting nod).
+Since the Fever's June 13 game, Bonner had been listed on injury reports as unavailable due to "personal reasons."
+On June 24, it was reported by Annie Costabile from multiple sources that Bonner "[had] no interest in returning to play for the Fever."
+The next day, the Fever announced that they had waived Bonner, who in her own words stated she "felt the fit did not work out" and she preferred to play for teams such as the Phoenix Mercury or the Atlanta Dream.
+Fever general manager, Amber Cox, spoke to the press on June 26 and stated that Bonner expressed her dissatisfaction "nine, ten games [into the season]" and that equal trade opportunities were sought but no suitable trade options were found which resulted in Bonner being waived.

+Return to Phoenix (2025–present)

+Bonner returned to the Mercury on July 8, 2025.